dyahrpalupi/Data-Entry-Excel/README.md

 # Data-Entry-Excel
 This project focuses on transferring multiple-choice question data from a PDF source into a structured Excel table.
 The dataset consists of three MCQ sets, each separated and organized with columns for question number, question text, answer options (A–D), correct answers, and source page references.
+The final output is designed to help clients easily review, analyze, and verify the content with clear formatting and accurate transcription.